grenqa/ThreeLayerHeightBlendTesselationDisplacementShader/README.md

 # ThreeLayerHeightBlendTesselationDisplacementShader
-Shader that has 3 layers of materials height blended together using splat map.
-It also has tesselation and displacement!
+1. 3 layers of materials height blended together using splat map.
+2. Distance based tesselation and displacement
+3. Detailed control

+If you want to have shadows on tesselated geometry, add "addshadow" to the end of the line 57.